Wondering how to get sponsored posts? I’m breaking down how to pitch brands as an influencer, including a brand collaboration email sample!

 If you’ve never talked about a brand before or tagged them on social media – it’s going to be really hard for them to believe that you ‘love’ their brand as much as you’re claiming to.
 I’m not saying you should work for free or constantly talk about a brand without being compensated – but it’s a great way to show the brand that you actually do like and use their product.

 LinkedIn: LinkedIn is a really valuable tool, that I will be honest and say I don’t use enough.
 You can search for title (try brand manager, social media, digital marketing, etc) + the company name (example ABC Tomatoes Social Media).
-See who pops up, find out format of the company emails (example: [email protected] ) and go ahead and send them a note.
+See who pops up, find out the format of the company emails (example: email@example.com ) and go ahead and send them a note.

 Cold DM’s: You could just message brands on Instagram that you like without even tagging them.. but this likely won’t be as well received.

 Before you reach out to brands, make a spreadsheet to track your contacts and get your media kit ready.

 Here’s link to the spreadsheet template I use.

 You need to have some form of tracking your contacts because otherwise, you will forget and not know when you last reached out/who you were talking to/when to follow up.

 I would add all the brands you currently use or brands you see working with other creators that you want to work with to this sheet.
 Fill out the contact info as you go.

 You’ll also want a media kit.
 A media kit outlines who you are, what you do, and all your stats.
 If you don’t have a media kit, I highly recommend Grace & Vine Studios.
 They have awesome drag + drop templates!
 You can also check out this podcast on how to design a media kit.